-Every farm owner should assess whether the business includes any type of commercial equine activity.
+Every farm owner should assess whether his or her business includes any type of commercial equine activity.
 Even personal horses, not part of a commercial enterprise, can lead to equine-based lawsuits.

 Any farmer who has even one employee stands the risk of being legally liable for various kinds of damages that may result from actions of employees.
 But legal problems that result from actions by employees are only a part of the picture for workers compensation policies.

 The concept of workers compensation coverage is unique in the insurance industry.
 In most cases, when an employer has a workers compensation policy in place, the worker is essentially waiving the right to sue for damages.
 The farm workers compensation policy would pay damages and medical expenses for the injured worker, along with lost wages in some cases.
 This is usually a far better situation for both the farm owner/employer and the injured worker.

 As an independent agency, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.

 Protect your farm and family (and your wallet).
 Contact us for a FREE quote today!

-Typically called farm insurance or farm and ranch insurance policies, this kind of policy is completely different than a standard homeowners insurance policy.
-Farm policies cover much more for the simple reason that a farm is not just a residence but is essentially the farmer’s sole means of livelihood.
-Whether it’s crops, livestock or other farm/ranch related activities, loss of that ability to operate a farm could mean financial ruin for a farm family.
+Typically called farm insurance (or farm and ranch insurance policies), this kind of policy is completely different than a standard homeowners insurance policy.
+Farm policies cover much more because a farm is not just a residence.
+Ordinarily, it is the farmer’s primary means of livelihood.
+Whether it’s crops, livestock or other farm/ranch related activities, loss of the ability to operate a farm could mean financial ruin for a farm family.